How To Not Get Sick In Mexico

 Most travelers get sick in Mexico after having eaten contaminated food.
 Many will think it is only street food that can be contaminated, but in fact, that’s not always the case.
 I once got terribly sick in Campeche after eating at a restaurant in a fancy hotel!

-So here are a few tips to follow:
+So here are a few tips to follow.

-- Make sure your meat is cooked through – check your meat before biting into it, and if it is not cooked through, send it back!
-While it is okay and usually safe to have undercooked beef, the same is not the case for chicken and pork.
-Both times I got sick as a result of having had chicken and pork that wasn’t fully cooked through.
+Both times, I got sick as a result of having had chicken and pork that wasn’t fully cooked through.
 I remember realizing after I had taken a bite and thinking to myself, “I’m going to be sick tomorrow.”
 Sure enough, I was.

-- Look for street vendors where there’s a nice crowd of both locals and tourists – popular places will typically be cooking fresh food all the time to meet requests, so you can be sure the food is freshly prepared.
+Look for street vendors where there’s a nice crowd of both locals and tourists – popular places will typically be cooking fresh food all the time to meet requests, so you can be sure the food is freshly prepared.

-- Look for street food stands where there are at least two employees – one cooking and serving the food, one taking payments.
+Also look for street food stands where there are at least two employees – one cooking and serving the food, one taking payments.

-- When it comes to street food, avoid vendors who bring food they have prepared at home.
+When it comes to street food, avoid vendors who bring food they have prepared at home.

 What about markets?

 Eating at markets during a trip to Mexico is a fun experience – there is so much going on and so much delicious food.
 Some will tell you to avoid markets altogether, but it’d be a pity!
-In general, the same rules you’d use for street food carts are applicable to markets: if there is a nice crowd, go ahead and eat!

 If you want to be extra cautious, you may want to join a guided market tour – local guides will certainly know where to take you.
 Market tours are available in many cities in Mexico, so you won’t have trouble finding a good one.